jdi-docs/jdi-light/FOR_JDI_DOCS_MAINTAINERS.md

 This document is a byproduct of a major JDI Light documentation edit.
 The editor was mainly concerned with making it read more naturally for the international audience, but ultimately couldn't ignore the matter of making the style more uniform.

-Here are some useful tips that should help to preserve this uniformity.
+Here are some tips that should help to preserve this uniformity until the next major overhaul.

 ### Italic